 To meet the Liquidity Standard, you must:

-- have and maintain a written liquidity management strategy (LMS) that you update at least once each financial year
+- have and maintain a written liquidity management strategy (LMS) that you review and update at least once each financial year

-- follow compliance procedures such as notifying us about changes in your MLA.
+- follow compliance procedures such as notifying us if you fall below your chosen MLA.

-You can use our liquidity calculator to enter your data to assess your current liquidity status.
+You can use our liquidity calculator to enter your data to work out your default MLA.

 You can use our Liquidity Standard checklist in the Liquidity Standard fact sheet to confirm your organisation meets the Standard each quarter.